Adjustable bed frames…

 Snoring is caused by air being blocked between your mouth or nose and your lungs.
 This blockage makes the tissue vibrate, which can often lead to a less-than-soothing noise.
 Gravity works with the weight of your neck to create the blockage, especially when you are lying down.
-By being able to raise your head with an adjustable bed, you’re able to alleviate some of that pressure and open up your airways more effectively.
-Plus, if you have obstructive sleep apnea, an adjustable bed can help the problem.
+By adjusting the base to raise your head, you can better alleviate some of that pressure and more effectively open up your airways.
+Plus, if you have obstructive sleep apnea, an adjustable base can contribute to a personalized solution.

 They help to improve digestion.

 While it’s never a good idea to go to sleep or lie down right after eating, chances are you’ve been guilty of doing just that.
 Unfortunately, lying flat makes it harder for your body to digest food and easier for you to experience acid reflux.
-Raising your head just six inches or so will help your body digestion process, and is especially effective for those that experience chronic acid reflux.
-Pillows can help, but without adequate support under your upper back and shoulders (which often happens when you are propped up solely by pillows) some pain caused from misalignment is likely.
-An adjustable frame helps to reduce the issue with acid reflux without the risk of causing poor alignment and support.
+Raising your head just six inches will help your body’s digestion process, and is especially effective for those that experience chronic acid reflux.
+Pillows can help, but without adequate support under your upper back and shoulders (often the case when you are propped up solely by pillows) some pain caused from misalignment is likely.
+An adjustable frame helps to reduce issues stemming from acid reflux without the risk of causing poor alignment and support.

 They can help to reduce swelling.

-You may be on your feet all day and come home with swollen lower legs and feet.
+You may be on your feet all day and come home with swollen lower legs or feet.
 You may have a sprain or other injury.
-Or, swelling could occur because of a health problem.
-Raising your feet and legs will help reduce swelling.
-If you’ve ever tried to stack up pillows or use a cushion, you know you are likely to wake up with your feet and legs no longer raised.
-An adjustable bed frame makes keeping your feet and legs raised simple.
-And, those raised legs can even help combat varicose veins.
+Or, you have a health condition like varicose veins that results in less than ideal circulation.
+Raising your feet and legs can help reduce swelling but, if you’ve ever tried to stack up pillows or use a cushion, you know how cumbersome the constant adjustments can be—especially if you are trying to get some shuteye.
+An adjustable base helps maintain a consistent elevation of your feet and legs throughout the night, offering some much needed relief.